vladaindjic/SCM-exchange-students/SPEC.md

 This is not the final specification of the project.
 It can be changed over time.
 If you have any question or find any inconvenience, feel free to open an issue.
-Then, we could all share some thoughts in the issue and close it by the commit that will appropriately update this specification document.
+Then, we could all share some thoughts in the issue's comments and close it by the commit that will appropriately update this specification document.